felixduvallet/felixduvallet.github.io/projects.md

 ---

 On this page you can find brief descriptions of various research projects I've worked on.
-I also have links to various
+I also have links to various pieces of code I've written.

-For more detailed information, please go see my [publications](/publications) or [github](www.github.com/felixduvallet) pages.
+For more detailed information, please go see my [publications](/publications) or [github](https://www.github.com/felixduvallet) pages.

 ## Research